jkendall327/scribal/plans.md

 - explicit 'scribal ingest' command to avoid complexity of a background service? just for now?
 - https://github.com/microsoft/semantic-kernel/blob/main/dotnet/samples/Demos/VectorStoreRAG/DataLoader.cs

+should report plugged-in tools on startup? should report workspace status?

+background service to handle ingestion concerns

+model provider class which is the source of truth on what to use for weak models and embeddings also

+users changing stuff in the gui takes precedence and should also save the workspace settings

 ## Initialisation
 - 'scribal init'
 - Creates the .scribal/ directory, config.json (with defaults/prompts), an empty project_state.json, an empty plot_outline.md template, and the characters/ and chapters/ directories.
 Sets project state to "Initialized".